What's happened

 How we got here

-Luigi Mangione, 27, was arrested in December 2024 for the fatal shooting of UnitedHealthcare CEO Brian Thompson in Manhattan.
-He faces both state murder and federal stalking charges.
-The federal case initially included death penalty-eligible charges, but these were dismissed in January 2026, leaving life imprisonment as the maximum penalty.
+Luigi Mangione, a 27-year-old Ivy League graduate, was arrested in December 2024 for the fatal shooting of UnitedHealthcare CEO Brian Thompson in Midtown Manhattan.
+He faces both state and federal charges, including murder and stalking.
+Federal prosecutors initially sought the death penalty, but in January 2026, a federal judge dismissed those charges, removing capital punishment as an option.
 The scheduling of trials has been contested due to concerns over double jeopardy laws in New York.

 Go deeper